 Mountains in the distance.
 Please practice Leave No Trace ethics, such as carry out what you carry in.

 – During the last Ice Age, glaciers scoured and exposed the Cheshire quartzite that makes up White Rocks Cliffs.
 Since that time, the White Rocks area has had a long history of human use.
 Native Americans quarried stone from the site for tools and in the 1850s European settlers cleared the land for grazing.
 As the abandoned fields reverted to forest during this century, logging came to the area.
 Today, the White Rocks Cliffs have been set-aside as part of a National Recreation Area for backcountry recreation and to insure a continuous wildlife habitat.

-From Route 7 in Wallingford, follow Route 140 east 2.1 miles to the junction of Sugar Hill Road on the
+From Route 7 in Wallingford, follow Route 140 east 2.1 miles to the junction of Sugar Hill Road on the right;

 Food and Services: Wallingford